Our work with schools

 Charity Ambassador Sir Al Aynsley Green, a trained children’s physician, clinical scientist, and ex-President of the British Medical Association, has been a champion for improving the lives of children and young people, of which he has spent many years channelling his wealth of experience into.

-Our Young People Ambassadors Seb Chester-Phillips and Jess Sheridan both have shared experiences of navigating grief in school, and have shared their first-hand experiences of the vital role Dorothy House can play at the end of life.
-Below they share their stories of working closely with the Hospice’s bereavement services and their investment in supporting schools development programmes to better support young people with grief.
+Our Young Person’s Ambassador Seb Chester-Phillips experienced navigating grief in school when he lost his mum to cancer in 2015.
+Below, he shares his story of working closely with the Hospice’s bereavement services and their investment in supporting schools development programmes to better support young people with grief.

 Seb Chester-Phillips and the Dorothy House Nature Trail